aosabook/500lines/modeller/chapter.md

 Legacy OpenGL is a State Machine.
 The API to enable/disable functionality modifies the current state of the OpenGL machine.
 When a polygon render call is made, the current state of the machine is used.
 OpenGL also stores two matrices.
 These are called the "ModelView" matrix and the "Projection" matrix.

 The ModelView matrix determines the transformation of the current polygon within the scene.
 The Projection matrix is used to project that polygon onto the screen.
 The matrices are manipulated with `glMultMatrix`, which multiplies the current matrix by the matrix parameter.
-OpenGL maintains a stack of matrices.
-The programmer can choose to push and pop from this stack.
-This facilitates traversing a scene graph for rendering purposes, as we will discuss later.

-Most of the setup and interfacing with OpenGL is found in the viewer.py file.
+OpenGL also provides functions to manage a stack of matrices.
+Calling `glPushMatrix` pushes a copy of the current matrix onto the stack.
+Calling `glPopMatrix` replaces the current matrix with the top stack entry.
+With the matrix stack, it is easy to manage hierarchical coordinate systems.
+Before modifying the matrix, we push the current matrix to the stack.
+Then we can modify the matrix, and potentially make calls that modify the matrix further.
+Finally, popping the matrix state returns the matrix to the state it was in before we entered the function.

 #### GLUT
 GLUT is the OpenGL Utility Toolkit.
 Is is bundled with OpenGL and it allows us to create operating system windows and and to register user interface callbacks.
 This basic functionality is sufficient for our purposes.
-If we wanted a more full featured library for window management and user interaction, we would consider using a comprehensive game engine like PyGame.
+If we wanted a more full featured library for window management and user interaction, we would consider using a full windowing toolkit like GTK or Qt.

-### Rendering the Scene: Viewer
+### Rendering the Scene
 With a basic understanding of OpenGL, let's examine how to render the `Scene` to the screen.
+We start by creating a class, `Viewer`, to manage interaction with OpenGL.
+We use a single `Viewer` instance, and it is the driver of the rest of the program's behaviour.
-The `Viewer` class creates the GUI window and initializes OpenGL.
+In the initialization process for the Viewer, we create the GUI window and initialize OpenGL.
 The function `init_interface` creates the window that the modeller will be rendered into and specifices the function to be called when the scene needs to rendered.
 The `init_opengl` function sets up the OpenGL state needed for the project.
 It sets the matrices, enables backface culling, registers a light to illuminate the scene, and tells OpenGL that we would like objects to be colored.
 The `init_scene` function creates the `Scene` objects and places some initial